 Research on providing general visualizations for abstract data have been underway for some time.
-APT [Mac86], TRIP [KK91], VISTA [SI94] and SAGE [RM90] systems are based on the process of translation from an application's data representation into pictorial representations.
+The TRIP [16] system is based on the process of translation from application's data representation into pictorial representations.
 In this scheme, the data is represented by abstract objects and relations, which are mapped to graphical objects and graphical relations.
-Proximity Visualization [Bas01] is another system that visualizes the similarity between elements of abstract data collections.
-We have extended the ideas put forth by these systems and applied it to the creation of the proposed framework to facilitate the inclusion of various data types in general purpose visualization systems.
+Proximity Visualization [3] is another system that visualizes the similarity between elements of abstract data collections.
+We have extended the ideas put forth by these systems and applied it for the creation of the proposed framework to facilitate the inclusion of various data types in general purpose visualization systems.